Approximately 3 minutes to read

 It was so sweet and simple, yet as I read the final line, I really felt this story.
 You did such a great job of evoking emotion in me with such a short piece.
 You also did a wonderful job with description.
 I could definitely picture myself in the place, and even felt the coldness!

-over 2 years ago Poisoned Little Apple said:
+almost 3 years ago Poisoned Little Apple said:

 This is really good.
 I enjoyed this and wish it was longer.
 You're a good writer

-12 months ago Joy said:
+about 1 year ago Joy said:

 This story was very descriptive and lured me right in.
 It was beautiful, yours words just seemed to flow.
 I was unsure of the ending but I was probably having a dumb moment, so don't worry,